SumoLogic/sumologic-documentation/docs/cloud-soar/legacy/cloud-soar-apis.md

 ---
 id: cloud-soar-apis
 title: Legacy Cloud SOAR APIs
-sidebar_label: Legacy Cloud SOAR APIs
+sidebar_label: APIs
 description: Learn how to access legacy Cloud SOAR APIs and API documentation.
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';
 import ApiIntro from '../../reuse/api-intro.md';

-The Cloud SOAR APIs allow you to manage incidents, triage, and other Cloud SOAR features.

 :::info
 This article only applies to organizations having a legacy Cloud SOAR instance URL matching the pattern `*.soar.sumologic.com`.
-If it doesn't, refer to:
-* [Cloud SOAR APIs](/docs/api/cloud-soar) for the endpoints by geographic location.
-* [API Authentication](/docs/api/getting-started#authentication) for details about API best practices.
+If it doesn't, refer to [Cloud SOAR APIs](/docs/api/cloud-soar) for documentation of the APIs used in our latest Cloud SOAR SaaS version.
+See [API Authentication](/docs/api/getting-started#authentication) for details about API best practices.
 :::

+The Cloud SOAR APIs allow you to manage incidents, triage, and other Cloud SOAR features.

 ### Inline API documentation